kvokka/getting-started/docs/README.md

 34. Continue going over the list, [cognee](https://github.com/topoteretes/cognee) took a while to start, but after spending a while faced several [issues](https://github.com/topoteretes/cognee/issues/808), so leave it for now.

+35. Update on [mem0-mcp](https://github.com/mem0ai/mem0-mcp/) project.
+Thankfully
+   to WEB interface and another MCP implementation [mem0-mcp](https://github.com/pinkpixel-dev/mem0-mcp) (the name is the same but, it's completely different project), I realised that I was wrong about the intention on the project.
+These are tools for the different purpose, targeting user communication improvement with Agent, rather than simple wrapper over graph DB which i was thinking about.
+TIL and move on.